cran/conquer/README.md

 ## Updates

+**2023-02-05 (Version 1.3.2)**:

+Fix bugs in the `conquer.reg` function:

+1. When the penalties were group lasso, sparse group lasso or elastic-net, and the input *&lambda;* was a sequence, the estimated coefficients were not reasonable.
+This bug was caused because the final output (coefficients) were not updated along the sequential input of *&lambda;*.

+2. When the input *&lambda;* was a sequence, the output estimation was a vector instead of a matrix, which was not consistent with the description of the function.

+The above bugs didn't affect cross-validation (`conquer.cv.reg`), or `conquer.reg` with other penalties or when input *&lambda;* was a scalar.
+Major functionalities of the `conquer` package were not impacted.

 **2022-09-12 (Version 1.3.1)**:

-Add flexibility into the conquer function:
+Add flexibility into the `conquer` function:

 1. The step size of Barzilai-Borweincan gradient descent can be unbounded, or the upper bound can be user-specified.

-2. The smothing bandwidth can be specified as any positive value.
+2. The smoothing bandwidth can be specified as any positive value.
 In previous versions, it has to be bounded away from zero.

 **2022-03-24 (Version 1.3.0)**: